 Arthur Stapley Moon — born in Bacchus Marsh, Victoria 1894, died 1960 in Melbourne

-The Mount Duneed Progress Association holds its meetings at the Mount Duneed Hall, 40 Mount Duneed Road, Mount Duneed.
-The land for this hall was given to us in about 1948 by a local resident and held by trustees.
-A hall was erected by Eric J Lyons (later EJ Lyons & Sons) as a meeting place and for the use of the residents in the Barrabool Shire.
-The land and building was handed over to the shire in about 1975 with the thought of building tennis courts and swimming pool in the future.
+The Mount Duneed History Group and the Mount Duneed Progress Association hold their meetings at the Mount Duneed Hall, 40 Mount Duneed Road, Mount Duneed.
+The land for this hall was given to the community in about 1948 by a local resident and held by trustees.
+A hall was erected by Eric J Lyons (later EJ Lyons & Sons) as a meeting place for the Mount Duneed Progress Asssociation and for the use of the residents in the Barrabool Shire.
+The land and building were handed over to the shire in about 1975 with the thought of building tennis courts and swimming pool in the future.

 Blog Created by: